 Sex isn’t taboo and it’s important to be able to have a healthy discussion about sex so that you can develop healthy relationships and behaviours.
-Sexual Health Awareness Week (SHAW) is being held from the 12-16 March across Newcastle City Precinct and Callaghan campus as it’s really important that you know how to look after your sexual health.
-In the spirit of SHAW, here are four healthy sex habits to protect yourself and go about treating STIs.
+Sexual Health And Guidance (SHAG) Week is held annually across the Newcastle City Precinct, Callaghan and Ourimbah campuses and is all about promoting healthy sexual health habits and education around consent and respect.
+In the spirit of SHAG Week, here are four healthy sex habits to protect yourself and go about treating STIs.

 ALWAYS practice safe sex

 Did you know that there’s only one contraceptive option which prevents STIs?
 Do you know what contraceptive that is?
 Well in case you didn’t, it’s the condom.

 Consistent use of condoms can reduce (although not prevent) the risk of STI transmission.
 STIs can be transmitted after a single sexual act with an infected partner – so make sure you’re using them correctly.

 When used properly, male and female condoms and dental dams can help stop the spread of STIs (but NEVER use any of these at the same time).
 These options are affordable, convenient, and easy to use but most importantly, protect you.
 You can also get free condoms at the FPA health clinic* (formerly Family Planning NSW).